Introduction

 Stars and the Interstellar Medium

-Our research group studies the gaseous halo of the Milky Way to better understand the Galactic ecosystem.
+The Milky Way Halo Research Group studies the gaseous halo of the Milky Way to better understand the Galactic ecosystem.

-The star and planet formation group strives to understand the process that changes a collapsing cloud of gas and dust into a star and planetary system… and what happens to the material that comprises it.
+The Star and Planet Formation Group strives to understand the process that changes a collapsing cloud of gas and dust into a star and planetary system… and what happens to the material that comprises it.

 Galaxies, the Intergalactic Medium, and Cosmology